Shooting at Mall of America leaves 19-year-old dead; Police urge gunman, others to turn themselves in

 There appeared to be some type of altercation between two groups and at one point, someone pulled out a gun and shot the victim multiple times, the chief said.
 The entire incident lasted about 30 seconds.

-Hodges urged the gunman and the others involved in the fight to turn themselves into police.
+Hodges urged the gunman and the others involved in the fight to turn themselves into the police.

 “We are going to catch you, we are going to lock you up and you are going to get an orange jumpsuit,” he said.
 “It’s just a matter of when it’s going to happen.”